 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.66% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Blue Ridge is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Blue Ridge is a great place for families with children to consider.
+First of all, many other families with children live here, making Blue Ridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Blue Ridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Blue Ridge’s overall crime rate is lower than average for the country.

 Being a small town, Blue Ridge does not have a public transit system used by locals to get to and from work.

+Blue Ridge is a somewhat ethnically-diverse town.
 The people who call Blue Ridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blue Ridge residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Blue Ridge include German, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Blue Ridge include Irish, English, German, Norwegian, and French.

 The most common language spoken in Blue Ridge is English.
-Other important languages spoken here include Arabic and Portuguese.
+Other important languages spoken here include Italian and Polish.